-The revised version of IFRS 7 - "Financial instruments: Disclosures - Improving Disclosures about Financial Instruments" applies to assets and liabilities measured at their fair value and provides for a 3-level fair value hierarchy:
+The revised version of IFRS 7 "Financial Instruments: Disclosures - Improving Disclosures about Financial Instruments" applies to assets and liabilities measured at their fair value and provides for

-- level 1 includes inputs based on prices listed on an active market for identical assets or liabilities; - level 2 includes valuations based on directly observable market inputs other than Level 1 inputs; - level 3 includes inputs not based on observable market data.
+- Level 1 includes inputs based on prices listed on an active market for identical assets or liabilities; - Level 2 includes valuations based on directly observable market inputs other than Level 1 inputs; - Level 3 includes inputs not based on observable market data.

-The financial instruments used by EuropaCorp are all Level 1.
+The financial instruments used by EuropaCorp are all level 1.